-He smiled and brushed back her hair, the strands as rich as silk threads.
+He brushed back her hair, the strands as rich as silk threads.
 The gods had created this woman for a man’s pleasure.
 More went on here than met the eye.
-She was too exquisite for Sothram’s outpost, her skin too smooth and hair too lavish to have born hardships.
-When she spoke, he glimpsed even white teeth.
+She was too exquisite for Sothram’s outpost, her skin too smooth and hair too lavish to have borne hardships.
+Most female thralls wore their hair shorn at the shoulders, a sign of their status.
+When this woman spoke, he glimpsed even, white teeth.
 His morning visitor had been coddled from birth, bred on a life of luxury.
 A woman of high value.
 That alone could make the troublesome thrall worthwhile.

 Blunt refusal crossed his mind, but his traitorous mouth opened.
 “I’ll give you safe passage.”
 He grimaced as soon as the words passed his lips.

 A woman meant delays.
 He needed to be in Rouen in five days, and there was his oath to his men—no women.
 They never traveled with a woman in tow.
-It was faster and less complicated.
-But, the ebon-haired maid relaxed beneath him, her regal face softening.
+But the ebon-haired maid relaxed beneath him, her regal face softening.

 “My thanks, Viking.
 Truly, I owe you a debt of gratitude.”